 Dollars are becoming increasingly hard to come by as global trade shrivels amidst the shutdowns, tourism collapses, banks and other international lenders become unwilling to lend given the outlook and increased repayment risk, and portfolio flows dry up in the global dash for cash.

 Why dollars are important to EM

-Meanwhile, turning to credit, the dollar is dominant in many EM financial systems, as the chart below highlights.
-There are some exceptions – European EM are roughly equally reliant on euro financing, and a happy few have minimal external debt in any currency – but in general it is clear that a more expensive dollar will have repercussions for EM borrowers.
+Meanwhile, turning to credit, the dollar is dominant in many EM financial systems.
+In general, it is clear that a more expensive dollar will have repercussions for EM borrowers.

 How the Fed is providing support to some EM